smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## Scope of Deployment

-SCONE is intended for deployment within operator-controlled networks, such as 3GPP mobile systems, fixed broadband access networks, or enterprise-managed domains.
+SCONE protocol is intended for deployment within operator-controlled networks, such as 3GPP mobile systems, fixed broadband access networks, or enterprise-managed domains.
 In these environments, network functions (e.g., UPF, P-GW, or equivalent user-plane entities) are capable of originating throughput advisory in response to locally observed policy and network conditions.
 SCONE is not designed for open, unmanaged Internet environments where no single administrative entity has end-to-end control.